Rayshield21/Practice-Test-App/readme.md

 |--readme.md
 ```

-If you think something is missing in the structure, it's either get the missing here https://github.com/Rayshield21/Practice-Test-App.
-If the image folder is missing, just add a folder into the project repository.
+If you think something is missing in the structure, Just get the missing here https://github.com/Rayshield21/Practice-Test-App.

 If you have very little to no knowledge of programming, I also don't recommend changing the file name of **_sampleData.js_**.
 Doing so requires you to add more work by having to edit also some part of the html and main javascript code.
+The main concept of this web app is that the only part that you need to change is the data in the _data.js_ file.